 As mentioned, Microsoft Teams shows “Away” when your computer sleeps.
 To stop the app from showing this status, change your settings to keep your device from going to sleep.
 Below are the steps to prevent a computer from going to sleep.

-- Click on the search function on the Windows homepage.
+- Click on the Windows icon.

 - Search for “Control Panel” and open it.